 Life is full of firsts.
-Surprisingly, I can still recall my first day of school, a first love and undoubtedly, the excitement and nervous anticipation of my first born.
-And then, of course, there’s the first time I encountered hummus.
-Admittedly, not quite on the same scale as giving birth, but rather fantastic nonetheless for an uninitiated palate, such as mine was.
-Yotam Ottolenghi, whom I regard as the authority on all things Middle Eastern, especially if it involves a chickpea, claims there’s an on-going hummus war that rages in the Middle East.
-Hotly disputed is, who can lay claim to the best version, correct consistency and ideal texture.
-This is not Ottolenghi’s recipe, but my take on how I’d make it if I worked at a falafel stand.
+I can still recall the first time I ate hummus.
+Ottolenghi, the authority on all things Middle Eastern, claims that s a ‘hummus war’ rages on in the Middle East.
+Hotly disputed is, who can lay claim to the best version.
+My creamy hummus with harissa oil isn’t an Ottolenghi’s recipe, but my take on how I’d make it if I worked at a falafel stand.
 It is as the title suggests, Ultra smooth hummus, which is how I love it!

-brief lengthy account of my hummus history.
-If I remember correctly, 1989 was not a particularly peaceful period in the Middle East.
-Neighbouring countries were fraught with unrest and possible threats of war.
-Despite this, armed with youthful ignorance and optimism, I decided it would be the perfect time for a kibbutz experience.
-Barring the military bus trip to conflict-ridden Hebron and the odd rock throwing incidents in Jerusalem, I came home physically unscathed, but saturated with extraordinary experiences and insights.
-For me, Israel remains starkly beautiful and richly peppered with cultural and spiritual significance.
-It has left an indelible impression on me and a deep appreciation for this ancient land.
+In the late 80’s I ventured off to Israel to work on a kibbutz.
+Barring the military bus trip to conflict-ridden Hebron and the odd rock throwing incidents in Jerusalem, I returned home unscathed and saturated with extraordinary experiences and insights.
+For me, Israel remains starkly beautiful, peppered with cultural and spiritual significance.
+It’s left an indelible impression on me and a deep appreciation for this ancient land and it’s food.